 So, seafood is my go-to when the weather is this warm.

 I used to be intimidated by cooking seafood until I took a cooking class at my local Sur La Table.
 Once I knew how to cook seafood correctly, I found myself making it all the time.

 Scallops are easy, peasy.
 It only takes about 90 seconds on each side and they are done.
-I opted to marinade mine in some of Trader Joe’s Island Soyaki.
+I opted to marinate mine in some of Trader Joe's Island Soyaki.

-What came out were just as good as the frozen jumbo scallops that I recently tried.
+What came out was just as good as the frozen jumbo scallops that I recently tried.
 My package had 10 scallops in them.
-They were large enough for two full sized portions.
-These seems slightly larger than the frozen variety.
+They were large enough for two full-sized portions.
+These seem slightly larger than the frozen variety.

 They were fresh tasting and slightly salty on their own.
-If you are fan of seafood, this is a good option to go for.
+If you are a fan of seafood, this is a good option worth reaching for.

 The package of Trader Joe's Wild Fresh Sea Scallops:

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.